vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 ## ACT 2 - A shift to Mobile

 The initial idea was to make a mobile app that would supplement the desktop version.
 It would not have feature parity with that of the desktop LMS and would only have a subset of features that can make it as an MVP (Minimum Viable Product).
 However, with the organization deciding to have the overall product strategy shift to mobile, there was a sudden emphasis on the LMS being the first project to go mobile.
-Also, there seemed to be a lot of interest from clients to engage with learners on a mobile platform — as that would mean more adoption to the training material anywhere anytime.

 So, the mobile system needed to have the same robust usability as of the web interface with an added layer of persuasive mechanisms for the user to be engaged through the training duration.